alpharaoh/AmongUsBot/README.md

 # Dev note

 Thanks for everyone that was interested in my project.
 Although I didn't expect it to blow up (and cause so much issues for people haha).
 Nonetheless thank you.
-This has spawned alot a discussion and some amazing people are brewing up a way better and intuitive bot that looks extrememly promising!
-Head over to our discord https://discord.gg/PVfewrM for more updates
+This has spawned alot a discussion and some amazing people over at https://discord.gg/arQEK3Uare are brewing up a way better and intuitive bot that looks extrememly promising!